juliansommer/workout-track/README.md

 # Next.js Workout Track App

 This project uses Next.js with React, TypeScript, Tailwind CSS and Supabase to create a fully featured workout tracking app.
+Getting this running locally would be a lot of effort due to having to set up all the Supabase stuff and process the data so I do not recommend it.

 # TODO
-- make exercise table have search option, filter option (by muscle), pagination
+- make exercise table have search option, filter option (by muscle)